MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/localize-module.md

 Note for [shared themes](extend-theme.md), the child theme will inherits all the resources string overrides tied to the parent theme.

-## Testing localized content
+## Test localized content

-To test localized content, you must use a page mock and change the locale to the locale that you're testing.
-For more information about page mocks, see [Testing modules with page mocks](test-page-mock.md).
+To test localized content, you must use a page mock and change the locale to that which you're testing.
+For more information about page mocks, see [Test modules by using page mocks](test-page-mock.md).

 ## Additional resources